ru-rocker/mock-rest-api/README.md

     # File based
     export MOCK_CONFIG_FILE=/tmp/mock.yaml

-For configuratioin file references, please visit `config/mock.yaml`.
+For configuration file references, please visit `config/mock.yaml`.

 ### Delay
 To make a more real situation, you can put delay parameter.
 The delay will generate a random number between the min and max values.
 Leave it empty if you do not want to set delay.
 Or set min == max for consistent delay value.